amraw/Fake-News-Busters/index.md

 <img src="https://raw.githubusercontent.com/amraw/Fake-News-Busters/master/fnc-1-master/lstm.jpg" alt="Mountain View" width="500" height="377">

+#### - Exeprimental Results:

+We experimented with different hyperparametrs such as .., .. , .. .
+Following tables show the confusion matrices for different setups.

 ### 3.2 Static Approach :

 In this approach, we are extracting following features and training a Feed-forward network on these features.